taskcluster/scrum/README.md

 * Cost Reduction

 ### Initiative
 An _initiative_ is a collection of one or more milestones that, taken together, address one or more themes.
+Initiatives map to major projects that the Taskcluster team would like to accomplish, and can be either new functionality or substantial reworks of existing functionality.
 Depending on the project area, an initiative can be a thin wrapper around a single milestone if that milestone is high value and self-contained.

 ### Milestone
-The _milestone_ is the goal for a sprint and, as such, should be able to be completed during the sprint duration made up of a small collection of epics.
+The _milestone_ is the goal for a sprint and, as such, should be able to be completed during the sprint duration.
+A milestone is made up of a small collection of epics.
 This can be a thin wrapper around a single epic if the user story is large and/or important enough.
 Milestones can address one or more themes.

 ### Epic
 An _epic_ a large user story that describes plainly a feature of the Taskcluster system.
 Epics can address multiple themes.
 User stories are an important aspect of agile development, but we've chosen to map them to Epics in our usage to make them trackable at the correct level using [our tooling](#Tools).

 ### Issue
 An _issue_ is a single, cohesive task as represented by a Github issue.
 Larger issues should be decomposed into smaller issues.
-No single issue should taken more than 1 engineer week to accomplish, modulo time to review and deploy.
+No single issue should take more than 1 engineer week to accomplish, modulo time to review and deploy.
 Issues should address a single theme.

-A well-defined developmemt issue is the basis for all of our estimation.
+A well-defined issue is the basis for all of our estimation.
 It cannot be overstated how important it is to make sure issues are decomposed to the point where they can be estimated accurately.
 It underpins _everything_ else.

 ## Tools
 All Taskcluster work for sprints is tracked via issues in Github.